Metaverse-Graph-Labs/Subscribe-with-CMP/README.md

-# dApp Starter
+# Buy CMP Starter Kit

-> The template I use to kickstart all my web3 apps.
+> The template to bootstrap your Caduceus DApp, including a buy cmp button.

+This starter kit is a fork of DappStarter.
+However it has been amended to connect with the caducueus blockchain and include a Buy CMP button which will include multiple vendors in the future.

 This starter kit is composed of Next.js and Tailwind CSS, with ConnectKit, ethers, & wagmi for all your web3 needs.
 It uses Typescript and an opinionated directory structure for maximum dev confy-ness.

+Currently the vendors supported are:
+* Utorg

+Vendors coming soon
+* Swipelux
+* NowPayments

 ## Getting Started

 First, install dependencies with `yarn install`.
-Then, initialize the env file with `cp .env.example .env`, and add your Infura project id.
+Then, initialize the env file with `cp .env.example .env`, and add your UTORG SID if you want to integrate UTORG.

 Finally, run the development server with `yarn dev`.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.